Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 First, the adapter isn’t in the box.
 You’ll need a 20W or higher USB-C PD brick (our GaN charger for iPhone 16 roundup covers cheap fast bricks that pair well).

-Second, magnets are slightly weaker than Apple’s puck.
-We could pull the phone off with one finger, where Apple’s puck held tighter and needed a deliberate lift.
+Second, the magnets are slightly weaker than Apple’s puck.
+The phone lifts off with one finger, where Apple’s puck holds tighter and needs a more deliberate pull.

 For most non-AppleCare iPhone 17 owners, the Zolo two-pack is the cost-efficient pick.